rng-guy/NFSMWBartender/README.md

 &nbsp;

-Bartender can handle any **invalid values** you might happen to provide in its configuration files.
-It treats
+Bartender can handle any **invalid values** you provide in its configuration files.
+Bartender treats
 * values of incorrect type as omitted,
 * negative values that should be positive as 0,
 * incorrectly ordered interval values (a `max` < `min`) both as the highest value, and